RyanS974/College-Courses/README.md

 <!-- Free College course notes and code  -->
 # College-Courses

-Free College courses, opencourseware based from MIT, and others such as Harvard's CS50 series.
-This is notes and code based on these mainly.
+Notes and code on free College courses, lectures, opencourseware based from MIT, and others such as Harvard's CS50 series.

 ## Contents